normoes/aws-helpers/README.md

 * If called with `--output all` it displays both of the values above.
 In addition it returns the instance's private DNS name.
 * If called with `--output service` it displays the service's IP address only.

+## cloudwatch_logs

+`aws_get_logs.py`

+This is work in progress.

+## Why

+There are tools  like `saw`, but I am not quite comfortable with all of them.
+So I just wanted to try and do it myself.

+## How

+This project uses `boto3`.

+## Usage

+Up to now, it's possible to use the following sub commands.
+* `filter-stream` - Get Cloudwatch logs by a given stream.
+* `insights` - Query Cloudwatch logs with an Insight query.
+Waits up to 3 minutes for the query to finish.

+`--debug` shows additional output in order to see what's going on.
 ## list_chamber_services

 `aws-ssm-pstore`